IceCoaled/Bmp-Stenography/README.md

+7/20/2024 UPDATE: realized i forgot to add the filter files, sorry to anyone who previously saw this repo but couldn't build it. they have been added

 This is a small PoC for stenography, it only allows for 24bit images.
 However they can be padded or unpadded.
 You can hide shellcode or a portable exectuable.